QubesOS/qubes-doc/configuration/resize-disk-image.md

 truncate -s <new-desired-size> /var/lib/qubes/appvms/<vm-name>/private.img
 ~~~

 **It is critical to use the same (or bigger for some safety margin) size in truncate call compared to resize2fs call.
-Otherwise you will loose your data!** Then reset kernel options back to default:
+Otherwise you will lose your data!** Then reset kernel options back to default:

 ~~~
 qvm-prefs -s <vm-name> kernelopts default